 If, in the case of Senior Notes, "Loss Absorption Disqualification Event" and "Prohibition of Sales to Consumers" are specified as applicable in the Final Terms, the Issuer has the option to specify in the Final Terms that a Loss Absorption Disqualification Event is applicable.
-Where such Loss Absorption Disqualification Event is specified in the Final Terms as being applicable, then the relevant Senior Notes may on or after the date specified in the applicable Final Terms be redeemed at the option of the Issuer in whole, but not in part, on (if the Notes are Floating Rate Notes) the next Interest Payment Date or (if the Notes are not Floating Rate Notes) at any time, on giving not less than the minimum period nor more than the maximum period of notice specified in the applicable Final Terms to the holders in accordance with Condition 13 (Notices) (which notice shall be irrevocable), if the Issuer determines that a Loss Absorption Disqualification Event has occurred and is continuing.
+Where such Loss Absorption Disqualification Event is specified in the Final Terms as being applicable, then the relevant Senior Notes may on or after the date specified in the applicable Final Terms be redeemed at the option of the Issuer (but subject to Condition 4(k) (Additional conditions to Redemption and Purchase of Senior Notes prior to their Maturity Date) in whole, but not in part, on (if the Notes are Floating Rate Notes) the next Interest Payment Date or (if the Notes are not Floating Rate Notes) at any time, on giving not less than the minimum period nor more than the maximum period of notice specified in the applicable Final Terms to the holders in accordance with Condition 15 (Notices) (which notice shall be irrevocable), if the Issuer determines that a Loss Absorption Disqualification Event has occurred and is continuing.